The Purpose of the Wilderness Tabernacle: The Copper Altar of Sacrifice

 — Jeremiah 52:27

-Although gold and silver are briefly mentioned in the above narrative, the author obviously is connecting copper to the concept of judgment.
+Although gold and silver receive brief mentions in the above narrative, the author is connecting copper to the concept of judgment.

 "Fire" also is the main feature of this altar.
 Its association with judgment connects it with the eternal consequence of sin with its continual burning.